LucyKuncheva/Classifier-Ensembles/combination_rules/Readme.md

 trained by choosing among the two possible labellings the one with the smaller training error.
 For the bootstrap ensemble, each linear classifier is trained on a bootstrap sample of the data. [[Two Ensembles]](TwoEnsembleView.png)

+Click on the radio buttons to find out how different combination rules fare on the two ensembles (Section 5.6 An example of nine combiners for continuous-valued outputs, p.
+178).
+Ideally, the fish should be “discovered” and labelled correctly by the ensemble.
+Now increase the noise using the slider and check again.
+Some combination rules are amazingly bad with these ensembles while others are amazingly good even with large noise.

+Notably, diversity plays a role.
+Check the ridge regression combiner for 50% noise. [[click here]](TwoEnsemblesRidge50.png) A diverse ensemble (left) is a lot better than the bootstrap one (right).